 - Downtown Suite – If you want to stay as central as possible, then this Downtown place in the small town of Seward will be the right fit.
 It can fit only 2 people, but it has a bathroom and a small dining area, perfect for a cozy escape with your partner!

-Frequently asked questions about hotels in Seward, Alaska
+Frequently asked questions about lodging in Seward, AK

 🏔️ Is it worth staying in Seward?